CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

         ```

     1. Copy the output (machine identifier and fingerprint) to one of the `Application Server` sections of the text file created in the initial step.
 Note that the machine identifier can be changed to any string, provided that it is different for each server.
-1. Request a licence by raising a case in the [Cortex Service Portal](https://support.cortex.co.uk/), including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
+1. Request a licence by raising a case in the [Cortex Service Portal][]], including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
 1. When the licence has arrived, copy the file `Cortex.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.

 ## Additional Load Balancer Server Requirements

 ### Alternative Load Balancer Requirements

-Innovation has a [gobetween](https://github.com/yyyar/gobetween) load balancer included, however it is possible to use an alternative load balancer.
+Innovation has a [gobetween][] load balancer included, however it is possible to use an alternative load balancer.
 The requirements for installing an alternative load balancer are as follows:

 * Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.
 * Must be able to health check each node by running a predefined batch script (`ApiGatewayTypeHealthcheck.bat`, which resides in the `gobetween` folder of the `Cortex Innovation 2022.6 - App Server Install Scripts`) that returns 1 for healthy and 0 for unhealthy.